 Who doesn’t love an ice cream cone in the summertime?
 Basing a lesson around this sweet treat opens up opportunities to discuss favorite flavors, introduce new vocabulary, and have some ice cream at the same time!

 Bring different tubs of ice cream and cones for the students and have them set up a pretend ice-cream shop.
-This a great way to have them practice dialogue with one another.
+This is a great way to have them practice dialogue with one another.
 You can even hand out Monopoly money and have them carry out actual transactions in English – practicing math, English, and ice-cream to boot!
 Doesn’t get sweeter than that!

 My Five Senses in the Summertime